 The aggregate also enables agents to connect travel suppliers such as hotels and rental car companies with travelers, as well.
 TPConnects will be able to find the best deals and purchase other travel necessities, such as insurance or concert tickets, directly from the vendor.

-TPConnects says its technology is the first to receive certification from the International Air Transport Association as an information technology vendor and as an aggregator.
+TPConnects says its technology is the first to receive certification from the International Air Transport Association as an NDC Dual Level 4 Certified aggregator.

 When a traveler submits a travel request to an agent using TPConnects, the agent will be able to communicate with all appropriate to find an itinerary that works best for the passenger’s schedule and budget.
 In the long run, TPConnects says this technology will save travelers time and money.